Solar Panel Tariffs

 What are SEG requirements?

 Not everyone with renewable energy generation can apply for a SEG tariff.
-To sign up, you'll need to:
+To sign up for the Smart Export Guarantee in 2026, you'll need to:

-- Have a renewable electricity generating system that meets the SEG eligibility requirements.
+• Have a renewable electricity generating system that meets the SEG eligibility eligibility.

 Is a SEG tariff worth it?

-In our opinion, if you have solar WITH a home battery, you're probably better off storing excess solar power in the battery (to use later in your own home) rather than sell it back to the grid on a SEG tariff.
-Why?
-Because SEG rates are so low.
+In our opinion, if you have solar WITH a home battery, you're often better off storing excess solar power in the battery for self consumption (i.e. to use later in your own home) rather than sell it back to the grid on a SEG tariff.
+However, in 2026, the importance of shopping around is highlighted by market data, which show that while the standard Octopus SEG tariff pays 4.1p/kWh, other suppliers now offer more competitive 'premium' export rates.

 Time of Use Tariffs

-A Time of Use (TOU) tariff is an electricity pricing plan that has cheaper rates at certain times of the day (usually during the middle of the night), and more expensive rates at other times of the day (usually during late afternoon through evening).
+A Time of Use (TOU) tariff has cheaper rates at certain times (usually at night) and more expensive rates at peak times (usually 4pm–7pm).

 Time of Use tariff example